mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     Tired of writing `Vec2::new(1.0, 2.0)`?
 Try `[1, 2]` instead.

-* Syntax magic, no behavior magic.
+* Syntax magic, no behavior magic

     `bevy_aoui` is built from the ground up with `bevy_ecs`.
     All states are implemented using components in a way